FBI-openup/FBI-openup/intro.md

 - Developed a JavaFX tool for text comparison.
 - Allows adding, modifying, and commenting on texts.

-*(Project "Break the Code" from your text prompt was not in the original CV image's "Projects" section, so I've omitted it to align with the CV structure you provided in the image.
-If you want it added back, let me know!)*

 ---

 ## 🏀 Hobbies & Interests